Quick Answer

 The face appears longer and narrower overall, with a prominently round chin rather than an angular one.

-The main difference between oblong and rectangular faces lies in the edges – where rectangular faces have distinct angles, oblong faces feature softer, more rounded corners.
+The main difference between oblong and rectangular faces lies in the edges – where rectangular faces have distinct angles; oblong faces feature softer, more rounded corners.

-Many men with oblong faces find that their proportions work particularly well with a wide range of styling options, though they often prefer choices that add width rather than height.
+Many men with oblong faces find their proportions work particularly well with a wide range of styling options, though they often prefer choices that add width rather than height.

 4. Square Face Shape